The Black Cauldron

 The inciting incident occurs at 10 minutes when Taran loses Hen Wen to the Horned King's gwythaints (dragon-like creatures).
 His failure puts the entire kingdom at risk and forces him from his safe world..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 20 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Taran is captured in the Horned King's dungeon.
+This reveals the protagonist's commitment to Taran is captured in the Horned King's dungeon.
 He actively chose to enter the castle, and now there is no turning back—he is fully committed to the adventure world., moving from reaction to action.

 The Collapse moment at 59 minutes (74% through) represents the emotional nadir.
 Here, The Horned King activates the Black Cauldron, raising the Cauldron Born (undead warriors).
 All seems lost—Taran is powerless, his sword is gone, and evil appears to have won.
-Death surrounds them., illustrates the protagonist at their lowest point.
+Death surrounds them., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 65 minutes initiates the final act resolution at 82% of the runtime.
 Taran chooses to trade the cauldron (which he desperately wanted) to the witches in exchange for Gurgi's life.
 He learns that true heroism is sacrifice, not glory—the lesson Dallben taught him., demonstrating the transformation achieved throughout the journey.